kwakujonah/twitter-timeline/README.md

-# twitter-timeline
+# Twitter Timline

-Recreating the twitter ui in Swift UI
+My attempt at creating the Twitter interface in Swift UI using V & HStacks, Navigation and Images